Olek-Z/GesturePhysics/README.md

 # GesturePhysics

 A real-time interactive physics simulation controlled entirely by hand gestures.
-Built using computer vision and hand-tracking to let users grab, throw, and interact with physics-simulated objects — no mouse or keyboard required.
+Built on Python in PyCharm using computer vision and hand-tracking to let users grab, throw, and interact with physics-simulated objects with no mouse or keyboard required.

 Developed as a final project for an **Intro to AI** course.